quellabs/signal-hub/README.md

 ## What Makes Canvas Different

-Canvas combines three powerful concepts to create a framework that feels natural to work with:
+Canvas combines four powerful concepts to create a framework that feels natural to work with:

 **🎯 Annotation-Based Routing** - Define routes directly in your controllers using `@Route` annotations.
 No separate route files to maintain.